fabian253/Blockchain_Mining/README.md

 - MYSQL_DB_PASSWORD -> mysql password
 - MORALIS_API_KEY -> use your own api key (https://moralis.io)

+## Connectors

+There are several connectors for the API and mySQL database in here.

 ## Data Collection
 There are different python files for collecting data.
 These store the data in a MySql database.
 A backup of this database can be found under the following Google Drive link.
 You can import this backup with the help of "mysqldump" (https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html).
 The name of the backup file is: "blockchain_mining_db.sql"